jjbergman/iliaslatina/IL-translation.md

 743 A cloud of spears rained on both sides and the sound of iron on iron filled the air in the muddled chaos.

-745 The disorderly lines approached each other and a river of sweat and blood flowed.
+745 The thick lines approached each other and a river of sweat and blood flowed.

-747 Finally, the Danaan king became embroiled in his burning anger and shed the blood of Antiphon, who was knocked to the ground by his gaping wound.
-He then likewise killed Pisandrus and his brother, Hippolochus, who was running to the fight as well; sword in hand, he approached Iphidamas after that.
+747 Finally, the Danaan king became enraged and shed the blood of Antiphon, who was knocked to the ground with a gaping wound.
+He then likewise killed Pisandrus and his brother, Hippolochus, who was running to the fight as well; afterwards, sword in hand, he approached Iphidamas.

-751 He struck the king's hand with his spear; he became more enraged from the wound and pursued the fleeing son of Antenor, savagely getting vengeance for his injury.
+751 He struck the king's hand with his spear; he became more enraged from the wound and pursued the fleeing son of Antenor to get vengeance for his injury.

 754 Hector, the son of Priam, then entered the battle.
-He was provoked by his bitter anger to drive back and strike the Greek soldiers in all directions.
+He was provoked by his bitter anger to drive back all the hard-pressed Greek soldiers.

 756 Nor did Paris refrain from striking down the enemy troops, as he shot an arrow which wounded Eurypylus's leg.